SkyV2X · Open Testbed Public · Section 3 · Surface No restrictions

 Testbed caveat

 Talaia is open for integrators and researchers.
 The provisioning data describes the SkyV2X internal cell — adequate for spec-strict integration testing, not for production radio attachment.
-The testbed runs without authentication; any deployment that handles real traffic sits behind a token-validating gateway and signs outbound V2X via Castell.
+The testbed runs without authentication; a deployment handling real traffic sits behind a token-validating gateway, and the V2X it relays is signed at the source, with trust anchored to Castell.